cylc/cylc-admin/docs/proposal-optional-output-extension.md

 * `a` succeeds and `b` fails to submit
 * `a` and `b` succeed

-If either `a` or `b` fail then they will be incomplete and the workflow will stall.
+If either `a` or `b` fail then they finish with incomplete outputs and the workflow will stall.

 ### Recovery Task